 Example arguments against.
 Instead of forcing everyone to comply with laws, it would be better if the public makes voluntary choices to reduce emissions, such as what products they purchase or which companies they chose to work with.
 Some may argue that this requires a concerted public education campaign (funded by whom?
 Government?
 Wealthy?)
 One argument is that getting serious emission controls done will require public-initiated grassroots type efforts that are not part of government.
 Others argue that more significant progress could be made if the legislation were enacted at the state or local level.
 One reason is the difficulty in getting the entire country to agree on a bill.
 It would be easier to get a local community or state to agree.
-Another reason is that state and local government.
+Another reason is that state and local governments can be more efficient in running an emission control program than the federal government.
 There are currently some state and local governments in the process of implementing carbon dioxide emission controls at the more local level.
 Successes with these local programs could be arguments for not having the federal government run the program.